mateussouzaweb/nicedeck/docs/ROMs.md

 - When saved, all ROMS of the platform will be added to the created collection.
 - Repeat the same process on each platform that you are emulating - ``[3DS]``, ``[PS2]``, ``[XBOX]``...

-I do recommend using an Mouse and Keyboard connected to the Steam Deck to run it faster.
-If can also use the same process to add some games to the favorites.
+On Steam Deck, we recommend using a mouse and keyboard connected to the device to perform the process faster.
+You can also use the same process to add some games to the favorites.

 ## Troubleshooting